THE FANTASTIC PLASTIC CLASSIC #10

 RULES/NOTES:

-Class Limitations: Class limit is 3 horses per class.
+Open Class limit: 3 horses per class.

 General Class Information: Classes may be split, combined or canceled, depending upon the number of entries, at the discretion of the judge and/or showholder.

-Documentation for your horses is welcomed and is almost required in collectibility classes - please do not assume your judge knows every detail that could help your horse place in the ribbons.
+Documentation for your horses is welcomed and is basically required in collectibility classes - please do not assume your judge knows every detail that could help your horse place in the ribbons.
 As a courtesy to other showers, please limit the size of your documentation to a maximum of 8-1/2 x 11 inches.

 RAFFLES AND AUCTIONS: